-Project Canvas review
+Project Canvas full review

 Project Canvas is dark horse.
 Koingo Software market it as an alternative to PowerPoint or Keynote - a presentation tool.
 Old timers like us weren’t fooled though.
 Immediately after loading it was clear what Project Canvas is; a HyperCard clone.